A large sieve inequality for characters to quadratic moduli: Preliminary lemmata.

 where $A,M,z,r$ are as in Lemma~\ref{blemma}.
 The following three propositions hold. \begin{enumerate}[label={\upshape(\roman*)},itemsep=0mm] \item If $\ell=0$ and $m\neq0$, then $I(m,\ell)\ll1/|zm|$. \item If $\ell\neq0$ and $m/\ell\leqslant0$, then $I(m,\ell)\ll rAM/((r,m)\ell)$. \item If $\ell\neq0$ and $m/\ell>0$, then we have

-\end{enumerate} The implied constants are all absolute. \end{lemma} Now, in the following two sections, we will derive three preliminary estimates for $P_{\delta t_{rA}}(\beta)$, which on comparison will be sufficient for the establishment of Proposition~\ref{prop}.
+\end{enumerate} The implied constants are all absolute. \end{lemma} Now, in the following two sections, we will derive three preliminary estimates for $P_{\delta t_{rA}}(\beta)$, which on comparison will be sufficient for the establishment of our principal estimate, Proposition~\ref{prop}.